Log-Scale Shrinkage Priors and Adaptive Bayesian Global-Local Shrinkage Estimation: Discussion and Theoretical Results

 This result shows that if the density $f(\xi_j)$ we use to create our scale-density is log-concave, then there will always exist a choice of scale parameter $\psi>0$ such that the gradients of the log-density exceed one on either side of the mode.
 We can use this in conjunction with Proposition \ref{prop:log:concave:bounds} to show that we can always find a $\psi^\prime$ such that $f(\xi_j \vbar \psi^\prime)$ is upper-bounded by a log-Laplace density $p_{\rm LL}(\xi_j \vbar \psi_1^\prime, \psi_2^\prime)$ with $\psi_1^\prime < 1$ and $\psi_2^\prime < 1$.
 Then, application of Theorem \ref{eq:LogLaplaceTheorem1} shows the corresponding marginal density $p(\beta)$ will not have a pole at $\beta_j = 0$, and application of Theorem \ref{eq:LogLaplaceTheorem2} shows that the tails of $p(\beta_j)$ will be sub-Cauchy.
 The implication of this result is that if we allow estimation of the scale parameter $\psi$ from data, we can only obtain ridge-like behaviour at the cost of losing the ability to estimate large signals without bias and to aggressively shrink away small signals.
 We can also use the properties of the log-Laplace prior to establish a sufficient condition for a prior distribution over $\xi_j$ to lead to a marginal distribution over $\beta$ that possesses Properties I and II; in particular, from Proposition \ref{prop:log:linear:tails} and Theorems \ref{eq:LogLaplaceTheorem1} and \ref{eq:LogLaplaceTheorem2} we know that it if we can find an asymmetric Laplace distribution that lower-bounds $f(\xi_j)$ and has scale parameters $\psi_1 \geq 1$, $\psi_2 \geq 1$, then the resulting marginal distribution over $\beta_j$ will possess Properties I and II.

 If we move outside of the class of log-concave scale prior distributions for $\xi_j$ we see that the results can be strikingly different.
 For example, if we consider prior distributions for $\lambda_j$ built from the log-$t$ distribution then Theorem \ref{eq:Log:student:t:theorem} shows that these priors always result in marginal distributions $p_t(\beta_j \vbar \psi, \alpha)$ that possess properties I and II, irrespective of the value of $\psi$.
 Thus, the log-$t$ priors may place as much mass around $\xi_j = 0$, or conversely $\kappa_j = 1/2$, as desired, to restrict the variation in shrinkage coefficients while still providing the possibility of either heavily shrinking coefficients close to zero, or leaving very large coefficients virtually unshrunk.
 The log-$t$ distribution would therefore appear to offer a family of shrinkage priors that smoothly transition from ultra-sparse to ultra-dense prior beliefs, while being safe in the sense that they always provide an ``out'' for very large coefficients, or coefficients that are exactly zero.
-This suggests that this class of prior distributions is potentially a strong candidate around which to try and build adaptive shrinkage estimators that are minimax, or close to minimax, in terms of squared error risk.
+This suggests that this class of prior distributions is potentially a strong candidate around which to try and build robust, adaptive shrinkage estimators.
 To the best of our knowledge, these are the only priors constructed so far that have this particular property.